 meet HALEE

-She now lives in Bountiful, Utah, where she works in her studio surrounded by gardens and mountains.
+Halee Roth lives in Utah, where she works in her studio surrounded by gardens and mountains.
 She loves nature and people.
 With a goal to cultivate hope in the human spirit, her artwork is a pursuit of beauty and the power within each of us.

 Artist Statement